 Spring is here (sort of- Mother Nature seems to be playing tricks on us here in South Western Ontario) and we’ve noticed a lot of you are switching up your routines to account for the climate changes.
 Doing a routine refresh when the seasons’ change is an excellent way to reassess your skin and make sure you’re using the right products based on its current state of behaviour.

-The changing of the season is also one of the highest traffic times for questions here at Batty’s Bath.
-This year, a common theme seems to be surrounding the difference between the Patchouli and Raw Radiance Facial Moisturizers, so we thought we’d pop everything you need to know here in a blog post.
+The changing of the season is also one of the highest traffic times for questions here at Grounded Sage.
+This year, a common theme seems to be surrounding the difference between the Patchouli Facial Moisturizer and Raw Radiance Facial Moisturizer, so we thought we’d pop everything you need to know here in a blog post.

 So let’s break this down…

 As you’re likely aware, we are proud of the fact that our formulas are designed to address a number of facets when it comes to your skin.
 You’d be hard-pressed to find a product that’s a one-trick pony.
 When crafting new products, we focus on what we call our boosting ingredients.
 We like to highlight these on the ingredients tabs of our product pages to help you identify the real stars of the show.

 When it comes to our Patchouli Facial Moisturizer, our leading lady is (you can probably guess it) the dark patchouli essential oil.
 This ingredient is amazing at reducing inflammation, speeding up the healing process, and a gentle cleansing ingredient that’s great for highly reactive skin.